BeastImran/chapter-embedding/README.md

 # Requirments
 1) [python3](https://www.python.org/downloads/)

-    python-magic python module is required for file validation. use the bellow command to install it.
+    python-magic-bin python module is required for file validation. use the bellow command to install it.

-        pip3 install python-magic
+        pip3 install python-magic-bin

+    python-magic-bin is prefered because it comes pre configured with all required dlls and other stuff. python-magic module takes additional setups which is PIA.

 2) [ffmpeg](https://ffmpeg.org/download.html)